 - Candles | Alibals | Scotland

-Free shipping with code 'FORKHANDLES' for orders over £45 or free soap/melts for collection ESTB alibals 2018 VEGAN FEMINIST ENVIRONMENTALIST AS SEEN IN SOAP ROOM SPRAYS CANDLES WAX MELTS WAX ORNAMENTS New GIFT BOXES Buy Now Have you got something to say?
+ESTB alibals 2018 VEGAN FEMINIST ENVIRONMENTALIST AS SEEN IN SOAP ROOM SPRAYS CANDLES WAX MELTS WAX ORNAMENTS New GIFT BOXES Buy Now Have you got something to say?
 Why not write it on a candle?
 Have a peek! have your own custom-made candle and choose any scent you like ABOUT ALIBALS Hey!
 I'm Alex and I'm the owner of Alibals (pronounced Ah-lee-bahls).
 I created this business with the intent of producing luxury natural candles which don't sacrifice our health or our environment and I have now expanded into natural soap, wax melts and essential oil room sprays.
 I use recycled paper labels on my products to save the trees and I reuse my tins when they are returned to me.
 I originally started with sustainable soy wax in my vegan candles but I'm in the process of switching over to a rapeseed and coconut blend of wax which is kinder to the earth.
 I go plastic-free when I can and I reuse old plastic packaging when I deliver my eco-conscious candles.
 I'm passionate about natural health and I care deeply for animals, so all my products are vegan too.
-ALIBALS USES RECYCLED PAPER LABELS TO SAVE TREES FOR SPECIAL REQUESTS & ORDERS Send Thanks for submitting!
+ALL LABELS USED ARE MADE FROM RECYCLED PAPER FOR SPECIAL REQUESTS & ORDERS Send Thanks for submitting!

 - Candle Care | Alibals' Site